9 Quick spring cleaning tips for a blissful tidy house

 #4 Plan of attack

 This sound like hard work itself.
-However, being realistic for a second, even with some excellent spring cleaning tips, you can’t clean your whole house in a weekend.
+However, being realistic for a second, even with some excellent quick spring cleaning tips, you can’t clean your whole house in a weekend.
 It simply won’t happen.

 Instead, place yourself.
 Plan to tackle a new room each night or try to get a few rooms done over a weekend.
 This way you’ll make light work of your spring clean and get it done quickly.